MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.inspect_model(self, model_type: Union[str, <module 'Models'>], fullpath=True, **kwargs)

-   Inspect the model types and returns the model paths or names. usefull if you want to identify the path to the
+   Inspect the model types and returns the model paths or names. usefull if you want to identify the path or name of the
         model for editing the model.
         :param model_type: (Models) e.g. Models.Clock will return all fullpath or names of models in the type Clock -Models.Manager returns information about the manager scripts in simulations. strings are allowed